ASKurz/blogdown5/content/blog/2023-03-28-causal-inference-with-gamma-regression-or-the-problem-is-the-link-function-not-the-likelihood/index.md

 ## Model framework

-To my eye, gamma regression is one of the more under-used frameworks within the broader GLM framework.
-Recall the dependent variable in the `horan1971` data, `post`, is post-intervention weights, measured in pounds.
+To my eye, gamma regression is one of the more under-used frameworks within the broader GLM framework.[^1] Recall the dependent variable in the `horan1971` data, `post`, is post-intervention weights, measured in pounds.
 Whether in humans or other animals, body weights are positive continuous values, and their distributions can often show a right skew, particularly whey their means are close to zero.
-Even though researchers often model data of this kind with the Gaussian likelihood, the gamma distribution can be a great alternative that easily accounts for the lower zero limit and any right skew.
-The inverse link is the canonical link function for gamma regression models ([Nelder & Wedderburn, 1972](#ref-nelder1972generalized)).
+Even though researchers often model data of this kind with the Gaussian likelihood, the gamma distribution can be a great alternative that easily accounts for the lower zero limit and any right skew.[^2] The inverse link is the canonical link function for gamma regression models ([Nelder & Wedderburn, 1972](#ref-nelder1972generalized)).
 To give you a sense, the inverse link works like so:

 ``` r
 tibble(lbs = seq(from = 0.1, to = 10, by = 0.01)) %>%